noop-inc/documentation/src/content/docs/permissions.md

 ---

-title: "Permissions"
+title: 'Permissions'
-description: "Controlling what Users and Teams can do within the Noop Console"
+description: 'Controlling what Users and Teams can do within the Noop Console'
-slug: "permissions"
+slug: 'permissions'
-section: "core concepts"
+section: 'core concepts'
-layout: "../../layouts/Doc.astro"
+layout: '../../layouts/Doc.astro'
-pubDate: ""
+pubDate: ''
 order: 8
 ---

 Permissions control which Users can do what within an Organization.
 All User actions, including viewing pages within Noop, are associated with a Grant.
 When the User has a Grant, they can perform the associated action.